debug-evac/assembler/man/en/assembler-format.5.md

     0.1           ; floating point not supported (yet) b100
     x1516
-    SYMBOL        ; Inalid if symbol has not been emitted by .eqv 02x3
+    SYMBOL        ; Invalid if symbol has not been emitted by .eqv 02x3
     50-20         ; expressions are not supported